 | Daily | 365 | Many US savings accounts |

-If the product document does not state the compounding frequency explicitly, check the product's terms and conditions or call the institution.
-Assuming quarterly when it is actually annual will materially underestimate returns.
+If the product document doesn't state the compounding frequency directly, check the terms and conditions or call the institution.
+Assuming quarterly when it's actually annual will underestimate your returns by a meaningful margin.

 Step 2: Apply the Compound Interest Formula